The Canning How To On Barbeque Sauce

 These canning how-to tips came out of necessity.
-You see, I’ve been making my own barbeque sauce since I was a kid, but it caused conflict in my household.
+You see, I’ve been making my own barbecue sauce since I was a kid, but it caused conflict in my household.

-I’d make gallons of my “New York Attitude” Barbeque Sauce and portion it into used plastic Wonton Soup containers.
+I loved using the sauce as a grilling marinade so I’d make gallons of my “New York Attitude” Barbecue Sauce and portion it into used plastic Wonton Soup containers.
 The shear number of containers would fill my Mom’s refrigerator.

 I had to find a better way to preserve my sauce without taking up the whole fridge.
 “People have been preserving food for generations,” I thought to myself.
 “They didn’t have refrigerators or Chinese take-out containers, how did they do it?”